Peach Fuzz vs Terminal Beard Hair Explained

 What Is Peach Fuzz (AKA Vellus Beard Hair)?

-Also called vellus hair, peach fuzz hairs are those awkward, sometimes embarrassing tiny light hairs that cover your jaw, face, and other parts of your body.
-Basically, peach fuzz hairs are those super soft baby hairs that come in before your adult beard grows in.
+Vellus hair is those awkward, sometimes embarrassing tiny light hairs that cover your jaw, face, and other parts of your body.
+Think of them as the soft baby hairs that show up before your adult terminal beard ever gets the memo to arrive.

 When Does Peach Fuzz Turn into a Beard?